How to Service Your Car or Van Yourself at Home

-The first thing you're going to need to do is make sure you've got the right tools.
-To perform a basic service, you're going to ideally need a socket set, an oil drain tray, possibly screwdrivers and allen keys, ramps. an old rag and a cup of tea.
+The first thing you're going to need to do is to make sure you've got the right tools.
+To perform a basic service, you're going to ideally need a socket set, an oil drain tray, possibly screwdrivers and Allen keys, ramps, an old rag, and a cup of tea.
 You'll also need an oil filter remover and a sparkplug removal socket.

 If fully synthetic oil is recommended, then you might as well go for it in my opinion, the price difference between that and part synthetic is so small then you're not really saving anything worth saving.

 This Type of Sump Plug Needs an Allen Key to Fasten it

 The first thing to do is to get the car warmed up.
 This will help the oil to flow out of the engine a bit easier and makes the job a bit faster.
 Several minutes idling or a quick drive around the block should do it.
 You don't want the engine to burn you, so don't overdo it, but if the sump is warm, then that's fine.

 After that, then you might need to get the car up on ramps.
 I always do this as it makes things a lot easier, getting underneath without ramps on most cars is difficult.
 There isn't much to it, just kick the ramps into place in front of the front wheels, then drive up them.
 As you get to the end of the ramp, you'll hit the bump stop.
 Just don't go flying over the end!

 After this, then get some cardboard or similar under the car to stop any drips hitting the drive, get your oil drain tray underneath the car, then undo the sump plug.
 This is the bolt that's attached to the lowest part of the sump.
 They are usually either an Allen bolt or a 14mm bolt, which you can undo with your socket wrench.